 As mentioned, the day before (12.03.2019), I picked the Toyota Mirai (fuel-cell vehicle) up from there, after having arrived at Frankfurt central station, refuelled it, as written above, and then stayed overnight at Hotel Pension Gartenhof in Mühlheim am Main, South-East of Frankfurt.

 Pre-Start at MÜHLHEIM AM MAIN early-early

 Bahnhofstrasse 68, 63165 Mühlheim am Main.

-On 13.03.2019, I head to Frankfurt central station very early to meet the second hydrogen pioneer, Lars Regge.
-We plan to leave from Frankfurt central station at 07:00 am to reach and pick up our third hydrogen pioneer, Markus Lämmer, Project Manager Hydrogen and Fuel Cells at Hessian State Energy Agency, in Wiesbaden.
+On 13.03.2019, I headed to Frankfurt to meet with the second hydrogen pioneer, Lars Regge.
+We left Frankfurt at 07:07 am to reach Wiesbaden (state capital of Hessia) and to meet with the third hydrogen pioneer, Markus Lämmer, Project Manager for Hydrogen and Fuel Cells at Hessian State Energy Agency, in Wiesbaden.

-We are heading East first, a slight tad back towards Frankfurt, for an important reason, because we ought to do a symbolic refuelling stop (No. 1) at one of Germany’s first (built in 2005) hydrogen refuelling stations at Frankfurt Höchst, Industriepark Höchst, Tor-Süd, 65926 Frankfurt am Main.
+At first, we headed East, which was actually a slight tad back towards Frankfurt.
+It was for an important reason: because we wanted to visit one of Germany’s first hydrogen refuelling stations at Frankfurt Höchst, Industriepark Höchst, Tor-Süd, 65926 Frankfurt am Main (built in 2005).

 (via A66, Distance 25.7 kilometres / 16 miles, Driving time 45 min.)